Free Community Service Letters (Completion, Verification)

 Where the service was performed

-Some charitable organizations can have an office or volunteer stations.
+Some charitable organizations can have offices or volunteer stations.
 The letter should indicate the exact location or venue where you were stationed.

 Hours the person worked

-The community service letter should also state the number of hours you served in your assigned position as a volunteer.
-These records will usually be kept by organizations for reference, especially for volunteers who have to serve a given number of hours to complete their community service requirements successfully.
+The letter should also state the number of hours you served in your assigned position as a volunteer.
+Organizations typically retain these records for their own records, particularly for volunteers who must serve a minimum number of hours to successfully fulfill their community service requirements.

 Nature of the work

-A community service letter ought to provide a description of the type of work you undertook.
+The letter ought to describe the type of work you undertook.
 Community service cuts across different types of work, such as specialists like doctors, manual laborers, administrative jobs, etc.

 Duties and responsibilities handled